 The Mouse House has little holes in the wall that children can climb through, go in a little maze behind the wall and come out the other side.
 They can also pop their heads out little holes.
 The kids had a great time running around it and playing with other children until Lena fell and bust open her mouth.
 Kids, you can’t take em anywhere.

 You can’t visit Newcastle in December and not visit the famous Fenwicks’ Christmas Window.
 Arlo had already been this year to see it with his Grandad but it was Lena’s first visit (maybe first visit ever).
 As you can see in the photos, she thought it was great.
 She was quite put out that she couldn’t get through the glass and play with the display though.

-Eldon Square and Tapas Revolution
+Eldon Square for food and shopping

 We had a quick wander to the Christmas Markets at Monument.
 Lena is convinced that Rapunzel lives in the Monument tower, bless her.
 At this point, despite asserting that he didn’t need the toilet when I asked him at the Great North Museum, Arlo now decided that he DESPERATELY needed a wee.
 Lena also started to tell us that she was hungry – complete with tummy rubbing hungry signs to show us how much she really meant it.
 We had been planning on heading to Hadrian’s Tipi or the Christmas markets and eating some street food.
 Given that Arlo needed the loo and Lena was starving, we decided to go to a restaurant where we could do food/toilets in one go.

 One thing I didn’t bargain on was how busy Newcastle would be.
 I hadn’t realised but it was the day after pay-day for many people, and the start of December.
 It seemed the whole of the North East had come out to do some christmas shopping.
 Everywhere was full but we managed to get a great table at Tapas Revolution.